jonge-democraten/website/README.md

 #### Workflow
 New features are developed on a separate feature branch.
 This allows you to work independently on a feature and still share code.
 Push feature branch commits often to communicate what you are working on.
 Read more about this workflow [here](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).

 #### Logging
 The Python logging module is used for logging.
 Add and commit plenty of useful log statements.
 This support effective debugging.

-The logging is configured in the Django `settings.py` `LOGGING` variables.
+Logging is configured in the Django `settings.py` `LOGGING` variables.
 Information about configuration you can be found [here](https://docs.djangoproject.com/en/1.7/topics/logging/).
 New applications have to be added before logging becomes active for those applications.

 ##### How to use
 To add log statements, simply add the following at the top of your Python file,